seedifferently/apidocs-v4/source/includes/_claims.md

 ###Coordination of Benefits object:
 | Field                                 | Description                                                                                                       |
 |:--------------------------------------|:------------------------------------------------------------------------------------------------------------------|
-| trading_partner_id                    | Required: The trading_partner_id of the alternate payer (if submitting second claim, then provide primary ID here).
 | subscriber                            | Required: The subscriber listed on the additional payer.
 May be the same as the original payer.
 Has additional required fields.
 Uses the other subscriber model [object](#claims-other-subscriber-object). |
 | claim_level_adjustments               | Required for Secondary: Only when submitting to secondary payer.
 Information related to adjustements made on the claim level.
 Uses Claim Level Adjustments model [object](#claims-claim-level-adjustments-object). |
 | line_level_adjustments                | Required for Secondary: Only when submitting to secondary payer.
 Information related to adjustements made on the line level.
 Uses Line Level Adjustments model [object](#claims-line-level-adjustments-object). |